 Live and work with other GVI participants from around the world.

-During your free time, on the weekends or after your volunteer program, you can visit some of the famous sites around Cusco including Machu Picchu.
+During your free time, on the weekends or after your volunteer program, you can visit some of the famous sites such as Machu Picchu.

 Cancel anytime and receive a full refund minus your deposit.